swansondesigns/ts-proposal-wp/docs/sections/requirements/full-development-freedom.md

 ### Platform Independence

-Full source code control eliminates vendor lock-in scenarios:
+Moving from a website-as-a-service solution to a WordPress-based solution eliminates vendor restrictions:

 -   Website functionality isn't dependent on any single platform or service
 -   Freedom to host anywhere or migrate hosting providers
--   No recurring licensing fees for core functionality
 -   Ability to modify or remove any component as needed
 -   Independence from platform update schedules or policy changes

 ### Advanced Integration Options

-Complete code access enables sophisticated integrations:
+Owning your website infrastructure enables sophisticated integrations:

 -   Direct API integrations with Salesforce for lead management and customer data
 -   Mailchimp integration for advanced email marketing and list management